ingenieroariel/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## Rubric Points

 ---
-###Writeup / README
+### Writeup / README

-####1.
+####1 .
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 This is the README and is hosted on Github along with the project code. http://github.com/ingenieroariel/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+#### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 Data exploration has been done on cell #3.
 The code used to plot it was based on code from Vivek Yadav.